STAGE 2 MEDITATION - WATER

 These varying degrees of being conscious – from primitive to civilized – have existed throughout history.
 As an example, Rome was at its pinnacle as the highest civilization the world had known when primitive tribes from the north invaded and destroyed what higher intelligence in humanity had created.
 Today there exists in the world the same disparity between primitive, instinctually-driven humans and those humans who favor a civilized society.

-Although we continue to witness the violent, primal drive of primitive humans in conflict with the civilized world, there are also those power-driven humans who want to dominate the civilized world and are willing to use whatever means necessary, including violence, to get their way.
+Although we continue to witness the violent, primal drive of primitive humans in conflict with the civilized world, there are also those power-driven humans who want to dominate and own the civilized world and are willing to use whatever means necessary to get their way.
 This is the “two steps forward and one step back” nature of development in the physical realm of unenlightened humanity.
+Consequently, people will recognize and encounter these same primitive and unenlightened states of being within themselves in Stages 1 & 2 meditation since we all retain the primal, instinctual, and sexual drives as well as the selfish power drive in our ego/body-mind.
+All this can change when one undertakes the process of conscious self-transformation and purification as explained in the stages of meditation.

 In the early stages of human development, there was no individualistic ego awareness as we know today; these qualities of being were unconscious and meaningless to the survival challenges of existence.
 Eventually, the more evolved of the nomadic tribes recognized that hunger and self-defense could be readily satisfied in a more civilized and secure environment.
 This shift in awareness toward civilized, agrarian existence required a concerted effort by these humans to regulate and manage the primal instincts, impulses, and basic urges so common goals could be achieved through communal cooperation.